itsRiyanshu/Bug_Bounty/README.md

 # Bug_Bounty

-Everything related to Bug Bounty
+Everything you need to know about Bug Bounty